Crystle Stewart celebrates new role in Tyler Perry TV series

-Williams was one of the many people in her support system who encouraged her to continue her quest for Miss Texas when she was trying to decide on whether to give it one more try.
+The Houston pastor was one of the many people in her support system who encouraged her to continue her quest for Miss Texas when she was trying to decide on whether to give it one more try.

 “We were encouraging her that she had everything to gain and nothing to lose,” says Williams.

 Williams credits Stewart’s persistence and dedication, and the value system her family instilled in her, for providing a sound foundation for her success.

 “Her parents are extraordinary people of faith,” commends Williams.

 A host of family and friends joined together for a special viewing party in Stewart’s Missouri City home for the debut of the pilot last fall and shared their excitement and support for the next step in her journey.

 The community in her hometown of Missouri City also has celebrated her success.

 “One thing I can say about Missouri City, they have always been there for me.
 From the sign at the city limits, to the key to the city.
 I am so grateful and I am sure that Missouri City is going to support me in this new venture in my life.
 The pilot received great ratings and I am sure that Missouri City put in half of those numbers and I look forward to many more people watching,” says Stewart.